 Variation in S/CO ratio on run controls reflects the difference in analytical sensitivity of assay runs and reagent lots.
 Different batches of SeraQ run controls are prepared from the same standards.
 Therefore, the composition of the multi-marker run controls is consistent from batch-to-batch.
-Multi-variance analysis shows that test reagent lots are a larger source of variation in S/CO values than run control batches.
-Table 5 shows an example of such a comparison of the Alinity s HIV-Ag/Ab assay S/CO response values obtained with different reagent lots on three P0386 SeraQ Alinity V4 run control batches tested by a few laboratories from January 2022 to December 2023.
+Multi-variance analysis on another Alinity platform (Alinity s) shows that test reagent lots are a larger source of variation in S/CO values than run control batches.
+Insufficient data are obtained with the Alinity ci assays to compare the variation in S/CO response values on Alinity reagent lots and SeraQ run control batches.